mwielgoszewski/www.tssci-security.com/archives/2007/10/22/toorcon-9-day-0-and-1.rst

 Afterwards, several of us went out to eat for seafood and sushi.
 I tried sushi for the first time and well.. now I know I definitely do not like it.
 LOL.
 Thanks Erich for letting me try some.
-Following dinner, we went to the Microsoft sponsored party at Ol© Madrid down on Gaslamp, which was pretty good.
+Following dinner, we went to the Microsoft sponsored party at Olé Madrid down on Gaslamp, which was pretty good.
 Pretty much everyone in security was there, and then again at the ninja party.